Yunlin County

-Yunlin County (Mandarin pinyin: Yúnlín Xiàn; Taigi POJ: Hûn-lîm-koān; Hakka PFS: Yùn-lìm-yen) is a county in western Taiwan.
+Yunlin is a county in western Taiwan.
 Yunlin County borders the Taiwan Strait to the west, Nantou County to the east, Changhua County to the north at the Zhuoshui River, and Chiayi County to the south at the Beigang River.
+It has a population of 664,963 as of 2022.

 Yunlin is part of the Chianan Plain, a flat land known for its agriculture.
-Agricultural products of Yunlin County include pomelo, tea leaves, suan cai, papaya and muskmelon.
+Agricultural products of Yunlin County include pomelo, tea leaves, suan cai, papaya and melon.
 Yunlin's rivers give it potential for hydroelectricity.
 Douliu is the largest and capital city of Yunlin.
 It is the only county on the main island of Taiwan where no city with the same name exists.
 Yunlin is one of the least developed counties on the West coast, and suffers from emigration.

 History

 Dutch Formosa

 During the Dutch Formosa era, Ponkan (modern-day Beigang) was an important coastal castle.

 Qing Dynasty

 Yunlin County was established during the Qing Dynasty.
 Liu Mingchuan was in charge of Taiwan, which had been divided into three counties since 1683, Yunlin being part of Zhuluo County.
 Mountains made transportation and communication between bordering counties (Changhua and Chiayi) difficult, so Liu suggested a new county, called Yunlin, for easier management.
 In 1887, Yunlin became one of the four counties of the new Taiwan Prefecture.